Martini – Defined, Explained and How to make

 OK, so Embury is firmly in the gin camp when it comes to a Martini, but the simplicity and purity of a well-made Vodka Martini is a wonderful experience.
 And a stirred Vodka Martini without even a mist of vermouth is a great way to fully appreciate a good vodka.
 Also try going the other way with a Malty Martini - with jenever and dry vermouth.

 Ratio of spirit to vermouth

-I might be stating the bleeding obvious, but to avoid doubt - the less vermouth used in a Martini so the drier it is considered to be.
+I might be stating the bleeding obvious, but to avoid doubt - the less vermouth used in a Martini so the 'drier' it is considered to be.

 To briefly sum up the Martini's history, it was originally made with equal parts sweet vermouth and gin (old tom gin) and became drier with both the introduction of dry vermouth to America by Martini & Rossi and the introduction of London dry gin.
-The drink then progressively became even 'drier' and more spirituous as the ratio of vermouth to gin fell to the extent that some omit it altogether.
-Fashion is a fickle thing, so as the Martini had become as dry as it could go, so a tend is now emerging for more vermouth to be used.
+The drink then progressively became even drier and more spirituous as the ratio of vermouth to gin fell to the extent that some omit it altogether.
+Fashion is a fickle thing, so as the Martini had become as dry as it could go, so a trend is now emerging for more vermouth to be used.

 As mentioned above, shaking appears to amplify the perceived ratio of vermouth in a Martini when compared to a stirred martini with exactly the same ratio of spirit to vermouth.
 Hence, I'd recommend always stirring when a generous amount of vermouth is used but shaking a Martini with a ratio such as 15:1.

 The following are common ratios and the accompanying terms used for them with links to each recipe and more information:

 1 gin : 2 vermouth = Reverse Martini